Last Updated on

 If you can, avoid ingredients like corn, wheat or milo.
 Some of these are just filler that probably won’t be eaten by any birds.
 Others attract birds you probably don’t want on the suet and may not be eaten by the birds you do want to see.
 Sometimes wheat flour is added to make “no melt” versions.

 I’ve used Pine Tree Farms suet for many years and like the quality.
 I have never had trouble with it and my local birds seem to like it.
-This coming winter I plan to experiment with some blocks of C&S Pure Suet I purchased from Amazon.
+This winter I am experimenting with some blocks of C&S Pure Suet I purchased from Amazon.
 It is rendered suet with no extra ingredients at all.
 (Only use this type in cold weather as in hot weather it will melt and can also go rancid.)

 What About Nutsie Seed Cakes?